MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Related Work

-\mypar{Image-to-Image Localization.} Accurate localization with limited metadata is the fundamental task of determining the location where a query image was taken through retrieval.
-The task typically involves retrieving the most visually similar image from a large reference database, thereby inferring the geographic position of the query.
-Early approaches rely on image retrieval techniques for both Ground-to-Ground~\cite{oxfordparis,im2gps,arandjelovic2016netvlad,gldv1, gldv2, yokoo2020two, HGLDv2, berton2025megaloc} and Ground-to-Satellite~\cite{shi2019spatial, shi2020looking, yang2021cross, zhu2022transgeo, saig, sample4geo, zhang2024geodtr+} applications.
-While such methods perform well for large, densely sampled databases, they often depend on robust feature representations and struggle to scale for global localization tasks.

-\citet{cvusa} are the first to introduce CVUSA as a cross-view localization benchmark, focusing on locations within the continental United States.
-Subsequent works expanded this idea by densely collecting similar datasets from various cities and regions~\cite{vo2016localizing,cvact,ye2024cross,vigor,cvcities,university1652}.
-To bridge the substantial domain gap between ground-level panoramas and overhead satellite imagery, many state-of-the-art methods employ geometric transformations or warping techniques, aligning one view to the other~\cite{shi2019spatial,ye2024cross,li2024unleashing}.
+\mypar{Image-to-Image Localization.} Localization aims to determine where a query image was taken through retrieval.
+Early approaches rely on image retrieval techniques with Ground-to-Ground retrieval~\cite{oxfordparis,im2gps,arandjelovic2016netvlad,gldv1, gldv2, yokoo2020two, HGLDv2, berton2025megaloc}.
+More recent work addresses the localization task by bridging the domain gap between ground and aerial images through cross-view retrieval~\cite{shi2019spatial, shi2020looking, yang2021cross, zhu2022transgeo, saig, sample4geo, zhang2024geodtr+}, with multiple benchmarks sampling image pairs from various cities and regions~\cite{cvusa, vo2016localizing, cvact, ye2024cross, vigor, cvcities, university1652}.
+To address the perspective change between ground-level panoramas and overhead satellite imagery, many state-of-the-art methods employ geometric transformations or warping techniques, aligning one view with the other~\cite{shi2019spatial,ye2024cross,li2024unleashing}.
 Cross-view benchmarks have become saturated due to the strong geometric correspondence between views and the lack of diversity in image content, which fails to reflect the complexity and variability of real-world scenes~\cite{sample4geo}.
 In contrast, \dname addresses these shortcomings by adopting a landmark-centric approach.
 Rather than relying on road-based panoramas or coarse regional alignment, \dname provides more variation across ground and aerial views by collecting landmark information from OpenStreetMaps~\cite{openstreetmap} and Wikimedia Commons.